 People testing positive for COVID-19, however, had a more than one-and-a-half times higher risk of stroke if they were over the age of 80.

-Links between respiratory infection and neurological disease
+Links between a COVID respiratory infection and cognitive problems

+While the results were alarming, the study did not prove that COVID-19 leads to the development of Alzheimer’s or other neurological conditions.
+While people who had COVID have a higher risk of these diseases, there are other unmeasured factors that could be the trigger for both.
 For example, the people who tested positive for COVID-19 also carried a higher rate of cardiovascular disease, another risk factor for neurologic disease.
 This may mean that they were already more likely to be diagnosed with Alzheimer’s compared to people who tested negative for COVID-19.

-In a video interview, Zarifkar also noted that COVID-19 infection is unlikely to cause the development of Alzheimer’s or Parkinson’s on its own.
 “It might have caused an acceleration, but it is unlikely that it has led to the development of neurodegenerative disease in one year,” she said, adding that so many people received a diagnosis after COVID-19 is because of an increased number of cognitive assessments, common at post-COVID-19 clinics.
 For other diseases like multiple sclerosis, Zarifkar added that researchers will need to study patients for much longer than one year.

 Other factors the authors said they were unable to control for include socioeconomic status, lifestyle factors and length of hospital stay.
 The study’s results may also be biased, they noted, because it only included people who tested positive in a hospital setting.
 This excludes about four out of every five people who contracted COVID-19 in Denmark during that time but did not get tested in a hospital.